Nunes Marques: Judicial career

 In May 2008, Nunes became a judge of the Electoral Regional Court of Piauí (TRE-PI).

 On 12 July 2011, Nunes was nominated by president Dilma Rousseff to serve as desembargador of the Federal Regional Court of the 1st Region (TRF-1), due to the "Constitutional Fifth", after the retirement of desembargador Carlos Mathias.

 On 30 September 2020, president Jair Bolsonaro told the justices of the Supreme Federal Court of his intention to nominate Nunes to be member of the court, replacing justice Celso de Mello, due to his retirement.
 His choice was considered, by allies of the president and by the press, as a surprise, given that Nunes wasn't in the lists of potential nominees for the seat.
 Nunes was classified as "balanced and discreet".
 At the same time, two members of the high court commented, in a reserved talk with the press, that they were relieved by the nomination, since Nunes wasn't "highly identified with Bolsonaro".

 Personal life

 Nunes declares himself as a Catholic.
 He is married to Maria do Socorro Marques, who in 2020 worked as a commissioned employee for the staff of senator Elmano Férrer (PODE-PI), and who, previously, served in the staff of senator Wellington Dias (PT-PI) between 2011 and 2014, his first substitute, Regina Sousa (PT-PI), between 2015 and 2018, and second substitute Zé Santana (MDB-PI) in 2019.

+Nunes has a son, Kevin de Carvalho Marques.
+Kevin's law firm received BRL 281,630.00 between August 2024 and July 2025, paid as legal fees by Consult Intelligence.
+Consult, which "declared revenues of R$ 25.5 thousand", received R$ 6.6 million from Banco Master and R$ 11.3 million from JBS (owned by brothers Joesley and Wesley Batista), which led the Council for the Control of Financial Activities (Coaf) to classify the transactions as "incompatible with the financial capacity" of the company and indicating a possible "non-formal" origin of the amounts.
+The office of Kevin Marques, who presented himself on the website itself as a lawyer "with one year of experience at the OAB", denied any irregularity in the payment of fees and reported that Kevin Marques never defended cases in the STF, also rejecting "attempts to criminalize the practice of law and to interfere with professional secrecy".